darkshadowwarrior/ProbabiltyCalculator/README.md

 #
 # A program that takes two inputs and calculates the probability factor based on the calculation selected.
 #
-# The output log can be found within the Calculate.UI root folder and is called probability_results.csv
+# The output log can be found within the Calculate.UI root folder and is called probability_results.csv.
+# This file is generated on the first calculation request and is updated per requst made.
 #
 # The project is written in C# .Net 6 and requires the .Net 6 SDK/Runtime environment to be installed.
 #